-- Regular and effective engagement with parents/carers by schools often leads to improved pupil outcomes, behaviour and attendance. - The class teacher is available to discuss your child's progress or any concerns that you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENCo is available to meet with you to discuss your child's progress or any concerns/worries you may have - All information from outside professionals will be discussed with you with the person directly; where this is not possible this will be provided in a report. - Pen Portraits will be reviewed with you at Assess, Plan, Do, Review meetings or at Annual Review - A link book may be used to communicate with you, if appropriate. - Homework will be adjusted according to your child's individual needs. - Parents are informed and actively encouraged to support shared goals at home - Access to SENDIAS (Special Educational Needs and Disability Independent Advice Service) and to other parent support groups.
+- Regular and effective engagement with parents/carers by schools often leads to improved pupil outcomes, behaviour and attendance. - The class teacher is available to discuss your child's progress or any concerns that you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENCo is available to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you and the person directly; where this is not possible this will be provided in a report. - Upon request your child's Pen Portraits can be reviewed with you at Assess, Plan, Do, Review meetings or at Annual Review - Homework will be adjusted according to your child's needs so that they are able to access this work independently. - Parents are informed and actively encouraged to support shared goals at home - Access to SENDIASS (Special Educational Needs and Disability Independent Advice Support Service) and to other parent support groups.
 Parents have access to Information Advice and Support Services (IASS) (who can be contacted on 0208 937 3434)